pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 5.0.0

-Send a message to all the nodes in the cluster if `target` is NULL, otherwise at the specified target, which is a `REDISMODULE_NODE_ID_LEN` bytes node ID, as returned by the receiver callback or by the nodes iteration functions.
+Send a message to all the nodes in the cluster if `target` is NULL, otherwise at the specified target, which is a `PHARMAVILLAGEMODULE_NODE_ID_LEN` bytes node ID, as returned by the receiver callback or by the nodes iteration functions.

-The function returns `REDISMODULE_OK` if the message was successfully sent, otherwise if the node is not connected or such node ID does not map to any known cluster node, `REDISMODULE_ERR` is returned.
+The function returns `PHARMAVILLAGEMODULE_OK` if the message was successfully sent, otherwise if the node is not connected or such node ID does not map to any known cluster node, `PHARMAVILLAGEMODULE_ERR` is returned.

 <span id="RedisModule_GetClusterNodesList"></span>